joshbeckman/andjosh.github.io/workout-body.md

 - Commando
     - perpendicular to bar, alternate head side to side
 - One handed
+- Face-through
+    - Pull head forward to rest in front of the bar

 ## Leg raises
 - Hanging from bar
+- Bat crunches hanging from bar
 - Leg raises from floor
 - Dragon flag from bench